 5.1.6 Potential New Requirements needed to support the use case

 [PR 5.1.6-001] For live presentation of audio data, the 5G system shall support low latency periodic deterministic communication service.
-Table 5.1.6-1 provides the set of performance requirements to the 5G system to meet live audio presentation needs in the scenario described in clause 5.1.1.
+Table 5.1.6-1 provides the set of performance requirements to the 5G system to meet live audio presentation needs in the scenario described in 5.1.1.